tjmahr/filetree/README.md

 <!-- badges: end -->

-A (currently) largely vibecoded package for declarative filetrees.
-This package is mostly a proof-of-concept or API experiment.
+A (currently) largely **vibecoded** package for declarative filetrees.
+This package is mostly a proof-of-concept or an API experiment.

+- 🤖: R code
+- 🤓: README

 ## Installation